 - Commit yourself to strategic nonviolence, and invite others to do the same.
 Make sure your people know why and how nonviolence works.
 You might consider using a commitment card or another ritual to distinguish between those who have committed themselves to nonviolence as a grand strategy and those who have not.
 You might distribute t-shirts or stickers to your people before an action so your movement can be distinguished from interlopers.
 Remember: One person throwing a rock in the midst of a nonviolent action can undermine the entire tactic.

 - Analyze the pillars of power that uphold the oppressive ruler or system you want to remove.
 Here are some pillars that may be at play: religious groups, media, police and military, education system, business community.
 Who are the individuals working in a given pillar?
 What incentives and motivations keep people working there?
 What incentives and interests might cause them to defect from the opposition?
 These are the places where the ruler is most vulnerable.
 Direct your campaigns in this direction.

 - Use Beautiful Trouble’s Strategy Card Deck to generate creative tactics.
 This is a fun way to get out of the rut of re-using the same marches, boycotts and petitions.
-Remember, there are more than 198 Methods of Nonviolent Action!
+Remember, there are at least 198 Methods of Nonviolent Action!
 Engage your humor and imagination in generating tactics that will be surprising and subversive.